frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 - Holy Waters - Puma Blue
 - The Most Hated - Polyphia
 - The Dark Side of the Moon - Pink Floyd \
   *It took some psychedelics for me to get it but consider me a convert.
-The alarm clock opening on Time always gets me.*
+The boomers actually got it.*
 - Portraits - Maribou State
 - Not Waving, But Drowning - Loyle Carner \
-  *Loyle Carner has always reminded my of Oddisee and while this album I found sonically unsatisfying compared to Yesterday's Gone and hugo, I love the track Ottolenghi.
-The whole album seems to reference the Stevie Smith poem, which I love because I've not outgrown my teenage angst yet.*
+  *Loyle Carner has always reminded my of Oddisee.
+This album I found sonically less satisfying than Yesterday's Gone and hugo but Loose Ends and Ottolenghi are standout tracks.
+The whole album seems to reference the Stevie Smith poem, which makes the album more appealling because I've still got my teenage angst.*
 - Syamo - Romain Garcia
 - Ascension - Sarah Kinsley \
   *Apparently Sarah Kinsley sang accapella with my brother at Columbia.*